Chopsticks: Vietnam

 Vietnamese chopsticks are long sticks that taper to a blunt point.
 They are usually big and thick at one end and thinner at the other, thin ends are often used to pick up food.
 They are traditionally made of bamboo or lacquered wood.
 Today, plastic chopsticks are also used due to their durability.
 However, bamboo or wooden chopsticks are often more used in the village countryside.
 Vietnam has a number of specialized chopsticks for cooking and stirring rice such as đũa cả (lit. main chopsticks) are large, flat chopsticks used to serve rice from a pot and there is a specialized type of chopsticks for stir-frying, they are usually 10–20 cm longer than normal chopsticks called đũa xào (lit. chopsticks for sautéed foods).

-Outsite of Sinosphere
+Outside of Sinosphere

 Mongolia

 Mongolian chopsticks were usually made of bones, and their tips were covered with silver, every rich man kept the chopsticks in a sheath.
 At the same time, sticks were not often used directly for eating, being, for the most part, an element of decor and confirmation of the status of the carrier.
 Apart from the Khalkha Mongols and Mongols from Inner Mongolia of China, chopsticks have also been found in old traditional Buryat and Kalmyk knives' sets.